mad-lab-fau/imucal/paper/paper.md

 When working with sensors and multiple calibrations, storing, and managing them can become complicated.
 Therefore, `imucal` also implements a set of opinionated helpers to store the calibrations and required metadata as json files and functions to retrieve them based on sensor id, datetime, type of calibration, or custom metadata.

+While `imucal` itself only implements a single calibration algorithm so far, all tools in the library have been designed with the idea of having multiple algorithms in mind.
+Therefore, the provided structure and base classes should provide a solid basis to implement further algorithms, either as part of the library itself, or as part of custom software packages.

 To ensure that all the provided tools are usable the documentation contains full guides on how to practically perform the calibration and then use `imucal` to process the recorded sessions.
 As much as possible, these guides include informal tips to avoid common pitfalls.

-`imucal` has been used extensively in the background of all movement research at the Machine Learning and Data Analytics Lab to calibrate our over 100 custom and commercial IMU sensors.
+The `imucal` library has been used extensively in the background of all movement research at the Machine Learning and Data Analytics Lab to calibrate our over 100 custom and commercial IMU sensors.
 Therefore, we hope this library can bring similar value to research groups working on IMU related topics.

 # Availability